fredgibbs/fredgibbs.github.io/courses/food-technology-society/schedule.md

 {% include alert.html class='info' title='IN CLASS' text="
 - Readings discussion
+- Surveying pure foods in the newspapers as prep for your [Ad Analysis Assignment](newspaper-ads-guide).
 - Ad Analysis Findings and Questions.
-Your assignment isn't due until Friday, but please have done a little research before class so you can discuss what you're finding so far.
+Your assignment isn't due until Friday, but please look at the assignment guide and start poking around before class so you can discuss what you're finding so far.
 Our discussion should help you improve your ad analysis assignment.
 "%}